clojurewerkz/elastisch.docs/articles/querying.md

 ### Term and Terms Queries

-Term query is the most basic query type.
+The Term query is the most basic query type.
 It matches documents that have a particular term.
 A common use case for term queries is looking up documents with unanalyzed identifiers such as usernames.